 Caring for a Raccoon

 Raccoons also need special care to keep them healthy within your home.
 They should eat a diet primarily made up of fresh vegetables and fruits.
-Some chicken or fish, or high-quality dog food, should be used to supplement their diet.
+Some chicken or fish, or high-quality dog food, should be used to supplement their varied diet.

 Raccoons can learn their name and other commands, but because they are very clever, they can be selective about when they want to obey.

-Raccoons and Finding a Veterinarian
+Finding a Veterinarian for Raccoons

 Raccoons can be loving and sweet pets, but they require a great deal of work and maintenance as they are still wild animals.
-They are not the kind of domestic pets you can leave alone for very long; when they get bored, your house can be destroyed in your absence!
+They are not the kind of domestic pets you can leave alone for very long; When they get bored, your house can be destroyed in your absence!